Morning Sun (Robbie Williams song)

 "Morning Sun" is the third and final official single from British singer-songwriter Robbie Williams' eighth studio album, Reality Killed the Video Star.
 It was released on 8 March 2010, and it is the official charity single for Sport Relief 2010.
 Written around the time of pop star Michael Jackson's death, the song was originally meant to be a tribute to the late star, co-written by Don Black who wrote Jackson's 1972 song "Ben".
 However, Williams' later commented that it was more about himself.
-The song's title could likely be a reference to The Jackson 5 1970 song, "Can I See You in the Morning?" which references the lyric, "morning sun".
+The phrase "morning sun" has a connection to Jackson; used as a lyric both in The Jackson 5 1970 song, "Can I See You in the Morning?" and "Baby Be Mine" from the album Thriller (1982).

 Background and composition

 "Morning Sun" was initially penned for Williams by Richard Scott and Scott Ralph, Williams tried to re-write some of the lyrics to fit towards a perspective of his own interpretation.
 The Death of Michael Jackson helped Williams overcome writer's block.
 According to Chris Heath's 2017 Williams biography, Reveal: Robbie Williams, the song was inspired by an affinity Williams had with Jackson and prescription drugs: "[That] hit me", Williams stated: "And how close I must have come to being in the same place.
 And that scared me".